openstack/training-guides/doc/upstream-training/source/website/upstream-trainees-guide.rst

 .. note::
-   Aside from the sections above, we will cover everything else that is in `the Contributor Guide <https://docs.openstack.org/contributors/>`_ during the class.
+   Aside from the sections above, we will cover everything else that is in `the Contributor Guide <https://docs.openstack.org/contributors/>`_ during the classes.

 .. note::
-   If you are attempting the steps above in the week before the OpenStack Upstream Institute class and need assistance you can find mentors in the
-   #openstack-upstream-institute channel on irc.freenode.net.
+   If you are attempting the steps above before the Upstream Institute class and need assistance you can find mentors in the #openstack-upstream-institute channel on irc.freenode.net.

-   There will also be office hours from 4 to 6 pm at the Former Saint Craft Kitchen and Taps in the Hyatt on Saturday, April 27th, 2019.